Completing and extending shellings of vertex decomposable complexes: Complexes with few vertices

 \begin{lemma} Any shellable 1-dimensional simplicial complex (graph) $G$ is vertex decomposable. \end{lemma}

-\begin{proof} Recall that a graph $G$ is shellable if and only if its finite and connected.
+\begin{proof} Recall that a graph $G$ is shellable if and only if it is finite and connected.
 Let $G$ be a connected graph on vertex $[n]$.
 If $n=1$ then $G$ is a simplex and hence vertex decomposable.
 Suppose $n \geq 2$ and let $T$ be a spanning tree of $G$.
 Choose $v \in G$ to be a leaf vertex of $T$.
-Then $G \backslash v$ is connected and $\text{lk}_G(v)$ is nonempty.
+Then $G \backslash \{v\}$ is connected and $\text{lk}_G(v)$ is nonempty.
 The result follows by induction on $n$. \end{proof}

-\begin{lemma} Suppose $\Delta$ is a shellable $d$-dimensional complex on at most $d+2$ vertices.
+\begin{lemma} Suppose $\Delta$ is a pure $d$-dimensional simplicial complex on at most $d+2$ vertices.
 Then $\Delta$ is vertex decomposable. \end{lemma}

-\begin{proof} We see that the statement is true for $d=1$ by Lemma \ref{lem:graphVD}.
-For $d \geq 2$ consider any facet $F$ in $\Delta$.
-If $F$ contains all vertices of $\Delta$ then we're done since $\Delta$ is a simplex.
-Otherwise choose $v \notin F$ and delete it, so that $\delc(v)$ is a simplex and hence vertex decomposable.
-Next note that $\lkc(v)$ is a $d-1$ dimensional complex on at most $d+1$ vertices, which is vertex decomposable by induction on $d$. \end{proof}
+\begin{proof} We use induction on $d$.
+We see that the statement is true for $d=1$ by Lemma \ref{lem:graphVD}, since a graph without isolated vertices on at most $3$ vertices must be connected (and hence shellable).
+For $d \geq 2$, if $\Delta$ is a simplex (meaning it only uses $d+1$ vertices) we are done.
+Otherwise we can pick a vertex $v$ such that there exists a facet $F$ with $v \in F$ and another facet $G$ with $v \notin G$.
+We then have that $\delc(v)$ is a simplex (generated by the single facet $G$) and hence is vertex decomposable.
+The link $\lkc(v)$ is a pure $(d-1)$-dimensional complex on at most $d+1$ vertices, and hence is vertex decomposable by the induction hypothesis.
+To see that $v$ is a shedding vertex note that the single facet of $\delc(v)$ is $G$, which was a facet of $\Delta$ by assumption.
+The claim follows. \end{proof}

-\begin{thm} Suppose $\Delta$ is a shellable $d$-dimensional simplicial complex on $d+3$ vertices.
+\begin{thm} Suppose $\Delta$ is a pure shellable $d$-dimensional simplicial complex on $d+3$ vertices.
 Then $\Delta$ is vertex decomposable. \end{thm}